0CM/BinaryBanditsForensicLab/README.md

-Ubuntu based Linux VM for Digital Forensics
+BanditLab - Ubuntu based Linux VM for Digital Forensics
 ----------------
-Lightweight (cli only) Linux distribution for digital forensic and incident response.
+It was supposed to be a lightweight Linux distribution for digital forensics and incident response, but it kind of spiraled out of control.

-Primarily to be used on Apple Silicon or other ARM64 based systems.
+Primarily focused on the Apple Silicon or other ARM64 based systems.

-\* x86\_64 binaries are going to be ported later.
+* x86_64 binaries will be ported later.

 Prerequisites:
 ---------------